-8.2 The TCC Guide
+8.3 The TCC Guide

-The third edition of the TCC Guide (which originally came into force in October 2005) has been produced and published in October 2022.
+The third edition of the TCC Guide (which originally came into force in October 2005) was produced and published in October 2022.

-The new edition has been prepared following consultation with the judges of the TCC, TECBAR, TeCSA and the Society of Construction Law, for whose contributions the court is very grateful.
+The new edition was prepared following consultation with the judges of the TCC, TECBAR, TeCSA and the Society of Construction Law, for whose contributions the court is very grateful.
+As an electronic document, it continues to be updated to reflect developments in the TCC and other court reforms.